 Our study focused on imitations of environmental sounds and more work remains to be done to determine the extent to which vocal imitation can ground de novo vocabulary creation in other semantic domains (Lupyan & Perlman, 2015; e.g., Perlman et al., 2015).
-What the present results make clear is that the transition from imitation to word can be a rapid and simple process: the mere act of iterated imitation can drive vocalizations to become more word-like in both form and function.
+What the present results make clear is that the transition from imitation to word can be a rapid and simple process: the mere act of iterated imitation can drive vocalizations to become more wordlike in both form and function.
 Notably, just as onomatopoeia and ideophones of natural languages maintain a resemblance to the quality they represent, the present vocal imitations transitioned to words while retaining a resemblance to the original sound that motivated them.

 References